RIL doubles Q4 net profit to Rs 13,227 cr

-Mumbai, April 30 (IANS) Reliance Industries Lts (RIL) on Friday reported a 108 per cent growth in its consolidated net profit for the January-March quarter at Rs 13,227 crore.
+Mumbai: The Reliance Industries Ltd (RIL) on Friday reported a 108 per cent growth in its consolidated net profit for the January-March quarter at Rs 13,227 crore.

 During the same quarter of FY20, the company had reported a net profit of Rs 6,348 crore.

-The company, in a regulatory filing, said that Rs 13,227 crore is the net profit attributable to the owners of the company.
+The company said in a regulatory filing that Rs 13,227 crore is the net profit attributable to the owners of the company.

 The oil-to-telecom giant reported a revenue from operations of nearly Rs 1.55 lakh crore, 11 per cent higher on a year-on-year basis, during the period under review.